maraquepo/RC-TimeZone/README.md

 2. The script will load data from the TimeZoneDB API and store it in the SQLite database.

 ## Configuration
-Edit the api_config.ini.sample file to provide the required API key and remove '.sample' from the file name.
+Edit the api_config.ini.example file to provide the required API key and remove the comment and '.example' from the file name.
+To get access to the API provided by TimezoneDB, go to [https://timezonedb.com](https://timezonedb.com) and create an account (free).
+You will be provided with a Key that you can use in your scripts.

 ## Planning
 ![image](https://github.com/maraquepo/RC-TimeZone/assets/86852189/651e2f4a-c688-4c42-8a6e-0092ff4384a2)